leorossi07/leorossi07/README.md

   - Expected Graduation: December 2025

 ## 🌐 Extracurricular Activities
-- **Panda - UFSCar**: Active member of the Data Science group focusing on NLP and Machine Learning.
+- **Panda - UFSCar**: Member of the Data Science group focusing on NLP and Machine Learning.
 Working on a data analysis project using Scikit-Learn, SpaCy, Pandas, and Numpy.
 - **Cati Jr - UFSCar**: Ex-member of the commercial department of this software development company.